- Cancer Types

-Do not use tanning salons or tanning beds as this UV exposure has proven to be particularly dangerous.
+- Do not use tanning salons, lamps or beds as this UV exposure has proven to be particularly dangerous.

-When choosing clothes, remember that a darker color and tighter weave provide more protection.
+- When choosing clothing, remember that a darker color and tighter weave provide more protection.
 An ordinary white T-shirt has an SPF of only 3!

-Be sure to apply sunscreen liberally.
-An average adult needs at least 2 tablespoons of sunscreen to get good coverage and many studies have found that people do not use enough.
+- Apply sunscreen liberally.
+An average adult needs at least 2 tablespoons of sunscreen to get good coverage and most people do not use enough.
 If your bottle of sunscreen last more than a few months, you probably aren’t using enough!

-Young babies should be kept out of the sun entirely.
+- Young babies should be kept out of the sun entirely.
 Use sunscreen on babies over 6 months of age.

 - Check your skin regularly for any changes in moles or development of new moles and report these to your healthcare provider.